 SFAC created a pool of established urban artists.
 Participating private property owners may select an artist from that pool to create an original mural on their property, aligning with the neighborhood’s aesthetic.

-Artists who are interested in participating in the next round of StreetSmARTS should sign up for the CAE e-Newsletter to be notified of the call for artists.
-Property owners who are interested in having a mural placed on one of your exterior walls should contact Tyra Fennell at 415-252-2597 or e-mail firstname.lastname@example.org.
+There will be a January 2014 Call for StreetSmARTS.
+Artists who are interested in submitting work should sign up for the CAE e-Newsletter.
+Property owners who are interested in having a mural placed on one of your exterior walls should contact Tyra Fennell at firstname.lastname@example.org and include the full property address in the correspondence.
 Priority will be given to properties in Chinatown, Bayview, Bernal Heights, Mission, Tenderloin, and Central Market neighborhoods, which are close to Where Art Lives school sites.

 For more information on San Francisco Department of Public Works click here.